airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ```

 HubSpot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day.

-### A note on the `engagements` stream
-Engagements stream uses two types of API:
-- EngagementsRecent if start_date/last_sync_date is less than 30 days and API is able to return all records (<10k)
-- EngagementsAll which extracts all records, but supports filter on connector side

-It means that in order to perform fast incremental sync, it should be scheduled no rarer than once at 30 days and should not sync more than 10k new records.
-Otherwise, sync of all records is performed with filtering on connector side.

 ## Tutorials